Jagadeesh-pradhani/battery_simulator/README.md

 - voltage: The voltage of the battery
 - percent: The voltage of the battery as a percent value (0-100)
 - recharging: A boolean indicating if the battery is recharging
+- replace_battery: A boolean indicating wether the battery is replaced with new one

 ## Parameters